-To combat the spread of the novel coronavirus, medical cannabis laws across the country have been temporarily changed.
+Medical cannabis laws across the country have been temporarily changed to combat the spread of the novel coronavirus.
 Several emergency measures have been put in place in Arkansas to keep MMJ patients safe.

 During the COVID-19 pandemic, MMJ patients can place orders by phone or online for home delivery.

-Further, medical card expiration dates during the emergency declaration have been extended.
+Further, Arkansas medical card expiration dates during the emergency declaration have been extended.

-There are three basic steps to getting a medical card in Arkansas:
+There are three easy steps to getting a medical card in Arkansas:

 - Make Sure You Qualify: You must have at least one qualifying condition to be eligible for medical cannabis.

-- Get a Written Certification: You must receive a written certification from a licensed physician in order to receive a medical card in Arkansas.
+- Get a Written Certification: You must receive a written certification from a licensed physician to obtain an Arkansas medical card.

-- Submit Your Application: Once you have a certification, you’ll need to submit your application with the Arkansas Department of Health (ADH) to apply for your medical ID card.
+- Submit Your Application: Once you have the certificate, you’ll need to submit your application with the Arkansas Department of Health (ADH) to apply for your Arkansas medical marijuana card.

 1. Determine Whether You Qualify for Medical Cannabis

 To obtain an Arkansas medical card, all medical cannabis patients in Arkansas must be diagnosed with at least one qualifying condition from this list:

 - Alzheimer’s disease